 How can the VA disability lawyers at Woods and Woods help?

-Our team of VA-certified attorneys, case managers, and other support staff have helped thousands of U.S. veterans around the country and the world since 1985.
+Our team of VA-accredited attorneys, case managers, and other support staff have helped thousands of U.S. veterans around the country and the world since 1985.
 We will only charge your case expenses and a percentage of your back pay if you win.
 We never touch your future incoming disability payments.
 Call us today for your free case evaluation.

 “They brought me from being stuck at 30%.
 Denial after denial.
 Finally rated at 70%.
 Appealed for total and unable to work disability since 2014.
-Without Woods and Woods I would still be stuck at 30%.“
+Without Woods and Woods, I would still be stuck at 30%.“

 Talk to Us About Your Claim: